porky-prince/porky-cli/packages/env-var-cli/README.md

-# generator-porky-runtime
+# env-var-cli

-> Generate porky-cli exec command runtime directory
+> Declare the temporary of environment variable at the command line

 TODO